754cac/ITP4501-Assignment/README.md

 # ITP4501-Assignment
 ## Project Purpose

 This Match Pairs Memory Game is developed as part of the ITP4501 Programming Techniques for Mobile Systems course.
 The main objective is to create an Android application that plays a Match Pairs Memory Game.
-The app records the results and move counts required to complete a game and displays history records using charts.
 This project aims to provide students with hands-on experience in mobile application UI and program design, practical skills in Android application development, and an understanding of the constraints and limitations of mobile applications.

 ## Features